Here you will find a curated list of quality educational resources available online for free, to help you learn machine learning.

 By David Barber

 This book covers a lot of material, from probabilistic graphical models, Bayesian methods, supervised and unsupervised methods, Gaussian processes and mixture models, all the way to dynamical systems for timeseries analysis and predictions.
 Although the mathematical content in this book is introduced gradually and kept to the minimum possible, an undergraduate level of knowledge in statistics, linear algebra and calculus are assumed.
-I would say it sits somewhere in between the An Introduction to Statistical Learning with Applications in R book and the more maths heavy books such as Kevin Murphy's Machine Learning: A Probabilistic Approach and Christopher M. Bishop's Pattern Recognition and Machine Learning.
+I would say it sits somewhere in between the An Introduction to Statistical Learning with Applications in R book and the more maths heavy books such as Kevin Murphy's Machine Learning: A Probabilistic Approach and Christopher M. Bishop's book Pattern Recognition and Machine Learning, which is also available for free.

 Just like the probability primer and information theory video lectures by mathematicalmonk, the machine learning lecture series are a gem.
 They start off explaining the difference between supervised and unsupervised machine learning, moving on to k-nearest neighbour classification, trees, bootstrapping, random forests, maximum likelihood estimation (MLE) and maximum a posteriori (MAP) estimation, all the way to bayesian methods, graphical models, and hidden markov models.
 There are over 100 lectures of not more than 15 minutes each.